uniVocity/univocity-examples/src/test/resources/README_template.md

 To unleash the true power of uniVocity, and experience maximum performance, we suggest you to obtain a license file.

 You can get a free 30-day trial immediately by simply creating a license request for your computer and sending it to us.
-To create a license request, you can execute one of the following classes from the `univocity-1.0.1.jar`, as regular java applications:
+To create a license request, you can execute one of the following classes from the `univocity-[version].jar`, as regular java applications:

  1. The graphical license request wizard: `com.univocity.LicenseRequestWizard` (if you have a graphical interface).
  2. The command-line license request script: `com.univocity.LicenseRequest` (if you want to execute from the command line)